 One of the most memorable parts of the book is Sambhav’s visit to the Socio Institute and is meeting with Father Jerry who runs the place.
 It gently reminds the reader that it is truly possible to have vibrant spaces owned and run by the young where freedom, love and respect are practiced.
 The Socio Institute is inspired by the real life Don Bosco Institute located in Jorhat, Assam.

 Youth across the world share the common struggle of finding a balanced way to take care of their emotional, social and financial needs.
 At its end, the book beautifully asserts that young people are not mere instruments for organisations or political groups.
 Inciting them to take up arms will not work.
-What will work is understanding, respecting and working towards all their needs – psycho, social and economic – to enable them to become well-rounded individuals, who form strong collectives devoted to social renewal.
+What will work is understanding, respecting and working towards all their needs – psychological, social and economic – to enable them to become well-rounded individuals, who form strong collectives devoted to social renewal.

 ComMutiny – The Youth Collective is a coalition of 35 (& rising) youth-led and youth-engaging organisations across India working towards promoting empowering spaces for youth leadership.
 ComMutiny aims to be one of the key youth workers’ associations in India.